-Based on the information and analysis above, it is the undersigned's professional opinion that the base station proposed by Nextel SMR at 1025 Moon Valley Ranch Road in Watsonville, California, can comply with the prevailing standards for limiting human exposure to radio frequency energy and, therefore, need not for this reason cause a significant impact on the environment.
-The highest calculated level in publicly accessible areas is much less than the prevailing standards allow for exposures of unlimited duration.
+Based on the information and analysis above, it is the undersigned's professional opinion that the base station proposed by Nextel SMR at 1253 Trabing Road in Watsonville, California, can comply with the prevailing standards for limiting human exposure to radio frequency energy and, therefore, need not for this reason cause a significant impact on the environment.
 This finding is consistent with measurements of actual exposure conditions taken at other operating base stations.